ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. apply join() passing child table object as parameter to avoid Cartesian warning
   3. apply filter() passing '__eq__' relational operator with required filter condition
   4. iterate the result set and display data with attributes
+- how to query relational tables finding combining common columns using relationship operators?
+  1. construct an SQL SELECT statement using table class object for the parent table
+  2. use filter() method passing child table, its attribute along with a relationship operator
+  3. execute the statement using database connector object or conventionally called session
+  4. display result set with python iteration if it is an array of objects
+  5. display single object with its attribute if not iterable

 ------------